apache/shardingsphere/docs/document/content/features/spi/_index.en.md

 The distributed primary key interface is to regulate how to generate overall auto-increment, type access and property configurations.

-Its main interface is `ShardingKeyGenerator` and built-in implementation types are `UUIDShardingKeyGenerator` and `SnowflakeShardingKeyGenerator`.
+Its main interface is `KeyGenerateAlgorithm` and built-in implementation types are `UUIDKeyGenerateAlgorithm` and `SnowflakeKeyGenerateAlgorithm`.

-Please refer to [Distributed Primary Key](/en/features/sharding/other-features/key-generator/) for the introduction.
+Please refer to [Distributed Primary Key](/en/features/sharding/other-features/key-generate-algorithm/) for the introduction.

 ### Distributed Transaction